Studio Elroy, Portland, Oregon

 Why the studio exists

-Most homeowners take on a renovation having never done one before.
-They walk into the project with hundreds of questions and no obvious place to ask them.
-Where do you start.
-What gets decided first.
-What can wait.
-What can be undone later, and what can't.
+It is not uncommon for homeowners to take on a renovation having never done one before.
+They walk into the project with hundreds of questions and very little that answers them in one place.
+Where do you start?
+What gets decided first?
+What can wait?

-Studio Elroy was built to close that gap.
-The Design Lab is where the methodology gets written down and made available without a retainer.
+The Design Lab is where the studio's methodology gets written down and made available without a retainer.
 The Lighting Calculator is one of those tools, free to use as many times as you need.

 Notes from the studio